stanford-ssi/biology-backspace/starting_strands.md

 ## Exoncuclease T Cleavage

 1. While the validation test samples are held in the thermocycler at the appropriate temperature, add1.6μL of Exonuclease T to each sample.
 2. After one hour of Exonuclease T incubation, rapidly transfer the four tubes to thermocycler 2.
-Allowto heat inactivate for at least ten minutes.
+Allow to heat inactivate for at least ten minutes.
 Avoid touching the inside of the thermocycler.
+3. Add EDTA to inactivate ExoT.

 ## Gel Running